 So nobody is sure exactly why flamingos do it.
 But there's an interesting anatomical mechanism that may help explain how they do it.
 A flamingo's ankle is where you'd expect the knee to be -- near the middle of the leg.
 The knee is so far up on the leg, it's usually hidden by the body.
 That ankle has something a human ankle doesn't -- the joint actually snaps shut to literally lock the foot-to-leg junction in place.
 Some scientists think this locking mechanism might be the key to a flamingo's incredible balancing act [source: Necker].

-For more information on flamingos, wacky animal behaviors, bird anatomy and related topics, flock to the links on the next page.
+For more information on flamingos, wacky animal behaviors, bird anatomy and related topics, flock to the links below.